Fueling a boat safely - Starting an inboard & outboard motor

 - Discard rags in approved containers;

-What should you do prior to starting a gas-powered inboard motor?
+What should you do prior to starting up the gas-powered inboard motor?

-- Prior to starting, check for vapour odours.
+- Prior to starting up the inboard motor, check for vapour odours.
 If you have a gaz powered inboard motor, the blower must be operated for a period of at least four (4) minutes.
 This will enable any dangerous fumes to fully evaporate.

 What is the amount of fuel needed for a trip?